 Aaryn has extensive experience in all aspects of Phase II-IV clinical trials and possesses in-depth knowledge of clinical research methodology.
-She serves as a liaison between UC San Diego and various sponsors and their partners, CROs and the UC San Diego Human Research Protection Program; she ensures that research-related activities are performed in accordance with all regulatory policies and procedures.
-Her favorite part of her job is interacting and building relationships with participants.
+She has worked with varying populations from teens with high-risk behaviors, to post-menopausal women.
+While she values all populations with whom she’s come in contact, her work with ALS patients is a highlight.
+Aaryn serves as a liaison between UC San Diego and various sponsors and their partners, clinical research organizations, and the UC San Diego Human Research Protection Program.
+She ensures that research-related activities are performed in accordance with all regulatory policies and procedures.
+Her favorite part of the job remains interacting and building relationships with participants.

 When not working, Aaryn enjoys spending time with her husband, daughter, and dog Ella.
 She is also a freelance writer, hobbyist photographer, globe trotter and practitioner of yoga.
 She cooks a mean chicken piccata and her oatmeal chocolate chip cookies are the stuff of office legend.

 Ivy assists with the administering, organizing, and running various clinical trials.
 A non-traditional pre-med with a background in medical anthropology, Ivy graduated from Connecticut College in 2009.
 Since then, she worked with several organizations including the FXB Center for Health and Human Rights at the Harvard School of Public Health, and the non-profit Care for the Homeless in New York City.
 Ivy also spent one year doing research as a Fulbright Scholar in Italy.
 Most recently, Ivy was a part of the clinical research team at the Department of Plastic Surgery and Reconstruction at Johns Hopkins University and she volunteered at a community clinic in Baltimore.